Spider: Weaver of physical and spiritual realities

 As a certified MentorCoach, Kelly is a no-nonsense guide who helps clients go into the shadow, express their soul-level gifts, and reach their highest vision for life.
 She loves working with innovators and visionaries, artist and performers, game-changers and problem-solvers, and mavericks who want to rethink the rules.

-Kelly is the author of four nonfiction books, including the award winning What’s Your Spirit Animal?
+Kelly is the author of three books, including the TAZ nonfiction book award finalist What’s Your Spirit Animal?
 A Guide to Uncovering Your Gifts, Overcoming Challenges, and Claiming Your Personal Power.
 She speaks internationally on the topics of releasing fear and unleashing the animal within.
 She is actively involved in environmental advocacy, wildlife conservation and human rights.

 Education and Training

 - Bachelor of arts degree cum laude in biological anthropology from Harvard University

 - Master of science degree in biology from Tufts Graduate School of Arts and Sciences